What is the best bearing for combined loads?

 Fig. 4.3b

-Single-row angular-contact ball bearings, tapered roller bearings, NJ roller-contact bearings, and NU+HJ and axial spherical-roller bearings can only transfer unidirectional axial loads.
-If the arrangement of the active load changes, an additional bearing must be used.
-Combined single-row angular-contact ball bearings or single-row tapered roller bearings are provided for best capturing such combined loads (fig.
+Single-row angular-contact ball bearings, tapered roller bearings, NJ roller-contact bearings, and NU+HJ and axial spherical roller bearings are limited to transferring unidirectional axial loads.
+A change in the arrangement of the acting load necessitates the use of an additional bearing.
+For effectively capturing such combined loads, combined single-row angular contact ball bearings or single-row tapered roller bearings are preferred (fig.

-In addition to thrust bearings, ball bearings or four-point ball bearings can be used for capturing axial forces (fig. 4.4).
+As a complement to thrust bearings, ball bearings or four-point ball bearings may be utilized to bear axial forces (fig. 4.4).

 Fig. 4.4